Contents - Index

 $Common

-The $COMMON directive provides a means for passing information from the main program to internal functions, procedures, modules, and subprograms.
+The $COMMON directive provides a means for passing information from the Main program to Functions, Procedures, Modules, and Subprograms.
 Use of $COMMON provides an alternative to passing values as arguments.
 This directive is similar in concept to the COMMON statement in FORTRAN.
 It differs in that information flow is one-way.
 Variable values can be passed from the main program to the function, procedure or module.
 However, if the function, procedure or module changes the value of a variable in COMMON, the change will not be seen in the main program.

-The $COMMON statement must directly follow the FUNCTION, PROCEDURE, MODULE, or SUBPROGRAM declaration on a line by itself.
-Variables appearing in the $COMMON statement are separated with commas (or semicolons for the EU format), as in the following example.
+The $COMMON statement must directly follow the Function, Procedure, Module, and Subprogram declaration on a line by itself.
+Variables appearing in the $COMMON statement are separated with a space or with commas (or semicolons for the EU format) as in the following example.

 FUNCTION TESTCOMMON(X)